Although basic, when you optimize your Pinterest profile you’re helping yourself be found.

 So we talked about this a little bit in number one, but I want to dig into it a little bit deeper.
 I want you to keep in mind that your profile picture can be changed at any time, and that you may want to consider testing out using your personal picture, and then using your logo and seeing it has any type of impact on your Pinterest performance.

 Believe it or not, much like Google, no one has the search algorithm all figured it out.
-And also like Google, Pinterest is constantly updating their algorithm, because they want to serve their users as best as possible.
+And also like Google, Pinterest is constantly updating their algorithm, because they want to serve their users as good as possible.
 Even since they’ve gone public, their focus will still remain on their users.

 So I think changing your profile picture say every 30 days, is a great way to A/B test what works best for you and for your Pinterest profile.